 The state may comment and submit a revised Attachment L no later than 30 days after approval of these STCs.
-CMS will approve necessary changes and update the attachment as Partnership Plan - Approval Period: August 1, 2011 - December 31, 2014; as Amended April 14, 2014 Commented [A16]: Update to align with appropriate STC Reference necessary.
+CMS will approve necessary changes and update the attachment as necessary.
 Any subsequent changes to Attachment L must be submitted to CMS prior the end of the reporting period in which the change to the Quarterly Report would take place.